 It’s all good family-friendly food that even your kids will enjoy.
 We have some world class picky eating in my house.
 But even my pickiest of the picky kids were receptive to most of the recipes from $5 meal plan.

-My Favorite Recipe
+My Favorite Recipe from My Meal Plan

 My first week with $5 Meal Plans there was a recipe for ribs with homemade BBQ sauce that was so good!
 I can’t even!
 I will be making that sauce for everything barbecue meat-wise from now until the end of summer.
 My kids even loved it.
 And I don’t even like ribs generally, but this recipe was amazing!

-Starting Out Slow
+Starting Out Slow with Meal Planning

 $5 Meal Plans is awesome and I have absolutely no criticisms.
 But for me, when I first started out, I was a little too enthusiastic.
 A week of brand new recipes I’d never made before to cook every night for dinner was just a bit too much for me.
 It was overwhelming.